Jennifer duBois’ Cartwheel was named one of the Best Books of 2013 by Cosmopolitan and BookPage. Read on for my review of this psychological thriller.

 I felt little connection to either the accused or the victim (I wonder what that says about my character?
 Or perhaps that is the instinctive ambivalence duBois’ is seeking to highlight in all of us?).
 I found myself having more empathy towards Lily Hayes’ parents and younger sister, as they struggled with their own insecurities and sense of powerlessness, both in this situation and in life more generally.

-Author Information: Jennifer duBois was born in Northampton, MA in 1983.
+Jennifer duBois was born in Northampton, MA in 1983.
 A graduate of the Iowa Writers’ Workshop and a former Stegner Fellow at Stanford University, duBois’ work has appeared in Playboy, the Wall Street Journal, The Missouri Review, The Kenyon Review, Narrative and elsewhere.
 Her first novel, A Partial History of Lost Causes, was published by The Dial Press in 2012, and was honored by the National Book Foundation’s 5 Under 35 program.
 In her spare time, duBois enjoys reading tales of disaster on Everest and smugly reminding everyone that she has a subscription to the Economist.
+Check out her website.

 * Receiving this title free from Scribe Publications did not impact my ability to express my honest opinions above.